Browsing Category

 By September 20, 2019 Film, Performance

-Best off-screen moment: Opening night party…of two, at the Library Bar at the Royal York—where security detail stands in front of a hotel elevator and tells you, with a straight face just shy of a wink, Just another guest, in response to your question, Who is in that elevator?— with my swish TIFF date of decades who has been into movies in the same insane way I am, from way way back in the days we didn’t need to worry about comfortable walking shoes…clinking glasses and knowing this is the only cocktail (delicious!) we can drink for the next ten days if we are to stay awake for the creative behometh to come.
+Best off-screen moment: Opening night party…of two, at the Library Bar at the Royal York—where security detail stands in front of a hotel elevator and tells you, with a straight face just shy of a wink, Just another guest, in response to your question, Who is in that elevator?— with my swish TIFF date of decades who has been into movies in the same insane way I am, from way way back in the days we didn’t need to worry about comfortable walking shoes…clinking glasses and knowing this is the only cocktail (delicious!) we can drink for the next ten days if we are to stay awake for the creative behemoth to come.

-Best TIFF ad: This year, every TIFF screening began with one of a series of short interviews of a few articulate folks who have had positive encounters with TIFF volunteers over the years.
-These warm fuzzes were greeted with applause every time for the three thousand volunteers who make the festival what it is: a community.
-Like I said, my peeps know how to show love.
-Most of the time…Worst off-screen moment (s): Looking at a wall of hunched backs in the lineups, scrolling their phone screens instead of dishing on What have you seen that you liked so far?, standard currency to trade at TIFF.
-Encountering too many episodes of rudeness on the streets to discount it as anything but a decline in civility—one TIFF-goer gave me the middle finger when I moved away to another seat after overhearing an angry exchange he was having with a stranger next to him.
-I just wanted to watch the movie.
-When you live in a big city all your life, you’re not shocked by much.
-Still, that middle finger told me this world is getting angrier by the minute — Thankfully, there are artists working on how to translate it back to us so we can see ourselves for what we are becoming.
+Best TIFF ad: This year, every TIFF screening began with one of a series of short interviews of a few articulate filmgoers who have had positive encounters with TIFF volunteers over the years.
+These warm fuzzies were greeted with applause every time for the three thousand volunteers who make the festival what it is: a community.
+My peeps know how to show love…most of the time.
+Worst off-screen moment (s): Looking at a wall of hunched backs in front of me in the lineups, scrolling their phone screens instead of dishing on What have you seen that you liked so far?, standard currency to trade at TIFF; encountering too many episodes of rudeness on the streets to discount it as anything but a decline in civility—one TIFF-goer gave me the middle finger when I moved away to another seat after overhearing an angry exchange he was having with a stranger next to him.
+I just wanted to watch the movie, pal.
+Living in a big city all your life, you’re not shocked by much.
+Still, that middle finger tells me anger is on the rise.
+Thankfully, artists are working on translating it back to us so we can see ourselves for what we are becoming.
 Decency is still hip, no?

 I was working on a story for my sister (who is up there in the balcony tonight) to say to her, Thank you, for being stronger than you needed to be, for being so full of joy and love like so many young women, who have to be stronger than necessary, but beneath that is joy and laughter.
 Sometimes we don’t get to see all of that.
 These girls are magical and you can’t be in a room with them for five minutes without laughing so hard that you cry.
 These were the rights ones to contribute their own stories about sisterhood and womanhood because we’re all best friends now, so, for my sister up there and my sisters here in this cast, it was perfect.